ewolff/microservice/README.md

 - microservice-demo-order does order processing.
 It uses microservice-demo-catalog and microservice-demo-customer.
 Ribbon is used for load balancing and Hystrix for resilience.

-The microservices have an Java main application in src/test/java to run them stand alone. microservice-demo-order uses a stub for the other services then.
-Also there are tests that use customer driven contracts.
+The microservices have a Java main application in src/test/java to run them stand alone. microservice-demo-order uses a stub for the other services then.
+Also, there are tests that use customer driven contracts.
 That is why it is ensured that the services provide the correct interface.
 These CDC tests are used in microservice-demo-order to verify the stubs.
 In microserivce-demo-customer and microserivce-demo-catalog they are used to verify the implemented REST services.